Banditolabs/compSci/binary-searches/binary-searches.md

 **❓ What are the two ways that we can do the repeat?**

-## A Visual Example of the Binary Search
+## An Example of the Binary Search

 Let's try to find out if ``11`` is in the array ``[1, 4, 6, 12, 34, 50]``